Is An Illinois Registered Agent Necessary For Your Business?

 The requirements to be a registered agent in Illinois include:

-- Alternately, a registered business entity may also act as the registered agent.
+– An Illinois resident of Illinois 18 years or older.
+Alternatively, a registered business entity may also act as the registered agent.

 – Have a physical address (often referred to as a registered office or principal office).
 This can be the actual address of the business, the home address of an owner, or even the address of a friend or family member.
 PO Boxes are not acceptable.
 A private mail service or mailbox also does not fulfill the requirement.